viters/docs/getting-started/introduction.md

 infrastructure, and automatic updates so developers can focus on the app's core business logic.
 Directus Cloud also offers [Cloud Exclusive Extensions](/cloud/glossary#cloud-exclusives), enhancing Directus Core with even more features.

-With free Directus Cloud account, you can set up Teams to organize Projects, Project billing, and other Team Members however you need.
+With your free Directus Cloud account, you can set up Teams to organize Projects, Project billing, and other Team Members however you need.
 You'll be able to get a Project running in about 90 seconds.
 Then as Project growth changes over time, scale service up or down as needed at the click of a button.
 The cloud dashboard also provides simple, straightforward analytics to help understand traffic and inform scaling decisions.

 :::tip Ready to try Directus Cloud?

-Setup your free Cloud account and learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart).
+Set up your free Cloud account and learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart).

 :::